PoonLab/Poplars/README.md

 *Poplars* can be installed directly from the source code on GitHub or through the [Python Package Index](https://pypi.org/) `pip`.

 #### From Source
 1. Navigate to your directory of choice.
-Then clone the *Poplars* repository by running the following command in your terminal
+Then clone the *Poplars* repository by running the following command in your terminal:
     ```commandline
     git clone https://github.com/PoonLab/Poplars.git
     ```
     Alternatively, you can download *Poplars* into your directory of choice.

 2. After downloading or cloning the repository, a directory called *Poplars* will be created in your working directory.
-Navigate to the *Poplars* folder and run `setup.py` in your terminal using one of the following commands
+Navigate to the *Poplars* folder and run `setup.py` in your terminal using one of the following commands:
     ```commandline
-    python setup.py install
+    sudo python setup.py install
     ```
     or
     ```commandline
-    python3 setup.py install
+    sudo python3 setup.py install
     ```

     `setup.py` will install *Poplars* along with MAFFT binaries (executables) that are specific to your machine.